 In 1852, the six-horse harness became the iconic Wells Fargo symbol.
 It reflects the bank’s history and is associated with postal services.
 Under it, the organization’s name was located, divided by a black horizontal line.

 The current emblem has nothing to do with the financial institution’s past.
 It looks like a simple red square with the inscription Wells Fargo.
-Even the last attempt to change the image was not too successful: the holding never modernized its visual identity, although the marketing campaign was aimed at showing progress.
+Even the last attempt to change the image was not very successful: the holding never modernized its visual identity, despite the marketing campaign designed to show progress.

-The oldest banking institution uses the Clarendon Bold typeface, created by typographer Robert Besley, as its word mark.
+The oldest banking institution uses the Clarendon Bold typeface, designed by typographer Robert Besley, as its wordmark.
 The typeface is the same age as Wells Fargo, designed in 1845.
-The capital letters Antiqua are bright yellow (# FFFF00), and the square behind them is dark red (# CD1409).
+The capital letters Antiqua are bright yellow (#FFFFFF00), and the square behind them is dark red (#CD1409).

 FAQ